Ceramic Dictionary

 es: HUNDIR EN UN BLOQUE

-Plunge Pots is to press a solid object into a block of clay, like a round or square pole of wood.
-This froms the center then the outer part can be shaped by slicing, beating, etc.
+Plunge Pot is a pot formed by pressing a solid object, like a round or square pole of wood, into a block of clay.
+This forms the center then the outer part can be shaped by slicing, beating, etc.

 ca: VERÍ